Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

     Refer to the [`kong migrations` CLI reference](/gateway/{{page.kong_version}}/reference/cli/#kong-migrations) for more information.

-4. Corresponding to the Postgres database dump, you can now restore the data with the utility `pg_restore`:
+4. You can now restore the data using the utility `pg_restore`:

     ```sh
     pg_restore -U kong -C -d postgres --if-exists --clean kongdb_backup_20230816/